LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 Each product is evenly displayed on the page and shopping page has a clean professional appearance.

 #### Product Details Page (5 points)
-Each product has a clean details page that displays relevent information important for a consumer to see when reviewing.
+Each product has a clean details page that displays relevant information important for a consumer to see when reviewing.
 This page should be accessible from the Shopping page.

 #### User Experience (10 points)
 HTML/CSS is present across the site.
 Site is clean and professional looking.
 Pages are properly linked and the overall